TAG HEUER WATCHES

 - Watch specifications

-Which metrics are displayed on the watch during a swimming session?
+Which metrics are featured in the TAG Heuer Sports app for a swimming session?

-With your TAG Heuer Connected watch (released in 2020), you can monitor how you’re performing while still being in the swimming pool.
+With your TAG Heuer Connected watch (released in 2020), you can record your swimming session using the TAG Heuer Sports app.

 The tracked data are: